-It doesn’t take science to just know that having fun
+It doesn’t take science to know that having fun can make you

-According to one study carried out by Kuiper and Martin in 1998, ‘individuals who laughed less had more negative emotions when compared to those who laughed more.
+According to one study carried out by Kuiper and Martin in 1998, 'Laughter and Stress in Daily Life', ‘individuals who laughed less had more negative emotions when compared to those who laughed more.
 In contrast, those who laughed more showed fewer negative feelings even when stressful situations increased’.

 Maybe my nanna was onto something when she said “laughter is the best medicine”.